 - Lack of diversity in your portfolio.
 Although you can benefit from the tax effectiveness of paying down your home loan quickly, you are concentrating your wealth into one asset which can be a risky strategy due to the lack of diversification.
 This means your wealth is tied up in the residential property market and thus you could be vulnerable to a downturn in the market.

 - Property depreciation.
 It is unlikely that your property will lose value.
 But it is technically possible, especially if you purchase a home in a suburb that is dependent on one industry or an area where supply exceeds demand) .
 This can lower the amount of equity that you have which can harm your financial liberty.

 - Opportunity cost.
 Another drawback to paying off your home loan rather than investing in shares is the opportunity cost you face.
 You could be missing out on high investment returns from shares.
 For instance, if the return on certain shares is 8% and the interest rate on your mortgage is 5.5% you could be forgoing a higher return.

 - Investment return.
 Shares have the potential to provide potential income in the form of dividends over an extended period of time.
 If you can earn more by investing in the share market than you would save in interest by paying the same amount into your mortgage, then it could make sense to invest in shares rather than to pay down the mortgage.
-For example, if you have a home loan rate of 5.0%, it might be wise to make a long-term investment that will provide a 8% return.
-This would provide you with enough additional income to finance your home loan repayments.

 - Diversification.
 Diversifying your wealth across different asset classes such as your home and shares can offer increased diversification.
 Although you won’t be paying down your mortgage as quickly, you will still be paying down your principal and interest repayments while also building up a portfolio of shares.
 A diversified strategy can protect you from poor performance in a given market.